isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 <br>Please refer to the&nbsp;<a href="/files/2026 Files/Sec_1_2026_CCA_Experience_Programme.pdf" rel="noopener nofollow" target="_blank">attached document </a>for
 the timeline of the CCA Experience for Secondary One students at Hua Yi.
-The CCA Experience includes trials, experiencing the CCA activities and programmes, registration and allocation).
+The CCA Experience includes trials, experiencing the CCA activities and programmes, registration and allocation.
 Students will receive a detailed briefing in Term 1 Week 1.</p>
 <p>
 <br><strong>Personalised Digital Learning Programme (PDLP)</strong>